Beautiful street painted in iconic blue color in the historic medina of Chefchaouen, Morocco

 Off-season (lower prices)

-Chefchaouen, Morocco is a Moderate destination perfect for scenic and culture.
+Chefchaouen, Morocco is a destination with a temperate climate, perfect for blue-painted streets and Rif Mountains.
 The best time to visit is Apr, May, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $59/day, while mid-range trips average $141/day.
-Visa-free for short tourism stays.
+Budget travel costs around $65/day, while mid-range trips average $154/day.
+Entry rules depend on your passport.

 /day